Using the Overleaf project menu

 This is a user-specific setting.
 Sets the PDF viewer option.

-- The Built-in option uses Overleaf's built-in PDF viewer, which uses pdf.js.
+- The Overleaf option uses Overleaf's built-in PDF viewer, which uses pdf.js.

-- The Native option uses the PDF viewer that comes with your own browser.
+- The Browser option uses the PDF viewer that comes with your own browser.

-The Native viewer may contain GUI controls that you are used to seeing in your browser, e.g. a "Page X of Y" display.
-If you experience display issues with the Built-in viewer, you may want to try switching to the Native viewer.
+The Browser viewer may contain GUI controls that you are used to seeing in your browser, e.g. a "Page X of Y" display.
+If you experience display issues with the Overleaf viewer, you may want to try switching to the Browser viewer.

 Shows the most common keyboard shortcuts.
 For a more comprehensive list, press F1 or get a handy printout!